JohnnyXiangyu/SpaceRoller/README.md

 # General
-This is an open source, Javascript game using [Kontra.js](https://github.com/straker/kontra)
+An open source, Javascript game using [Kontra.js](https://github.com/straker/kontra)
 Main gameplay is focused on a roller-coaster system, on which the player will play with acceleration and brakes, both of which use a certain amount of limited resources.
 There will be multiple levels, of different diffculty levels and style, and a vague storyline that drives the gameplay.
+This file contains spec info.
+Develop log is in separate folders.

 # Physical System
 //no class allowed